 | Monthly Tech-Tip | No tracking!
 No ads! |

-Fired at cone 6.
-It is impossibly vitreous, the surface is smooth like a glaze.
-And it has not warped.
-In fact, other pieces made from it having walls as thin as 2mm did not warp either!.
-This comes from a two-foot-thick section of the 3B layer from a Plainsman Clays quarry near Ravenscrag Saskatchewan, Canada.
-A cretaceous dust storm!
-It is plastic and feels impossibly smooth.
-Smoother than any commercial porcelain.
-It does not fire white because mother nature did include a little iron oxide.
+These bowls were fired at cone 6.
+The body is amazingly vitreous, given that pieces are very resistant to warping during firing.
+In fact, other pieces made from it having walls as thin as 2mm, did not warp either!
+This comes from a two-foot-thick section of the 3B layer from a Plainsman Clays quarry near Ravenscrag, Saskatchewan, Canada.
+It is plastic and feels smoother than any commercial porcelain.
+It does not fire white because Mother Nature included some iron oxide in the clay itself and in the soluble salts that produce the glaze-like surface (these disappear when a clear glaze is applied).
 It accepts glaze like a porcelain.
+I have dubbed this body MNP.

 | Projects |